-- The Shady Grove Metro Station Policy Area (MSPA), which includes all the Metro Neighborhoods, has an HCM standard of 120 seconds/vehicle. - Existing residential communities, such as Parkside Estates and Mill Creek, are in the Derwood Policy Area with an HCM standard of 59 seconds/vehicle. - The City of Rockville's HCM standard is 63 seconds/ vehicle (Map 54).
+- The Shady Grove Metro Station Policy Area (MSPA), which includes all the Metro Neighborhoods, has no congestion delay standard. - Existing residential communities, such as Parkside Estates and Mill Creek, are in the Derwood Policy Area with an HCM standard of 59 seconds/vehicle. - The City of Rockville's HCM standard is 63 seconds/ vehicle (Map 54).